The Hazeltons officially consist of seven communities on or near Highway 16, between Terrace to the north and Smithers to the south.

 Rivers and Mount Roche de Boule

 The area between the Hazeltons communities is covered in forest and recreational trails.
 All of the communities are set among mountain peaks and circled by rushing rivers that are full of salmon and frequented by wildlife.
 Four major rivers in the area include: Kispiox, Bulkley, Skeena and Suskwa.
-The Kispiox River meets the Skeena River at Kispiox Village, while the Bulkley River meets the Skeena close to Gitanmaax and Hazelton Village.
+The Kispiox River meets the Skeena River at Kispiox Village, while the Bulkley River meets the Skeena close to Gitanmaax and the Village of Hazelton.

 A signature peak in the area is Mount Roche de Boule, which stands at more than 914m/3,000ft.
 During the day or night, at sunrise or sunset, it makes a stunning backdrop.
-Make sure to turn off Hwy 16 towards Hazelton Village and the Kispiox Valley, or farther north on Hwy 37 to really explore this area.
+Make sure to turn off Hwy 16 towards the Village of Hazelton and the Kispiox Valley, or farther north on Hwy 37 to really explore this area.

 Climate and Weather